 Tunkas, which has 97 cenotes, but none accessible to tourists, and are only open to spelunkers and speleologists.

-Cenotillo, which has the most cenotes, more than 150, with the main cenotes being Kaipech, Xayin and Ucil.
+Cenotillo, which has the most cenotes, more than 150, of all types, with the main cenotes being Kaipech, Xayin and Ucil.

 Sacred Cenote of Chichén Itzá, which we already mentioned, and once was the site of human sacrifice.
 Human bones and jewelry of gold and jade have been recovered from its waters.
 Visitors are not allowed to swim or approach the waters here.